Women in the picture

 Many women in the Arab World spend a significant amount of time on the back seat of taxis, often together with a friend.
 That is where discussions on every topic take place.
 We would like to produce a real life TV series Baby on board!
 Back-seat talks with pregnant women.
 Two women chatting together on the back seat of a taxi about the joy of being pregnant, but also about taking care of your body, recognising danger signs and getting medical support when needed.

-The new series “Baby on Board” about pregnancy will consist of 9 episodes of 10 minutes each.
+The new series “Baby on Board” about pregnancy consists of 9 episodes of 10 minutes each.
 This will be a first for the Arab World – there are no Arabic TV programmes or video-clips freely available on satellite TV to help pregnant women.
 The series will be broadcast on satellite TV and used on social media.

 Hope for Tomorrow